Advance Directives: Durable Power of Attorney for Property, Durable Power of Attorney for Health Care, and Living Will.

 Information on Housing Options.

-Long Term Care Ombudsman Program responds to questions, concerns and complaints that involve people who live in long term care facilities.
+Long Term Care Ombudsman Program responds to questions, concerns, and complaints that involve people who live in long-term care facilities.

-Meals Programs, including home-delivered meals.
+Nutrition Programs, including home-delivered meals.

-Senior Centers provide resources, services and programs.
+Senior Centers provide resources, services, and programs.

 Senior HelpLine is a toll-free number (Voice & TTY) providing information and assistance.

-AARP – Caregiving
+- AARP: Caregiving resources